RafailBesparas/RiskScoreModelling/readme.md

-# Please check the file Riskscore.ipynb is the complete project
+Please check the file Riskscore.ipynb is the complete project

-# The other files are the experiments with tensorflow
+The other files are the experiments with TensorFlow and machinelearning

 # Case Study
 Objective: Predict RiskScore to assess loan default or financial instability.
 Developing a RiskScore model to help a bank assess creditworthiness more effectively